seamusdemora/PiFormulae/README.md

 # PiFormulae
-A collection of "How-To" guides for the Raspberry Pi
+A collection of "How-To" guides and recipes for the Raspberry Pi.
+The entries in this table are for the pages that have any potentially useful information.
+That's a pretty low bar, but feel free to peruse any of the pages listed above as well.

 Repo Files | Description
 -------- | --------